AnotherProksY/subethadark/README.md

 </p>

 ## Contributing
-I'am open for contributing.
+I'm open for contributing.
 Just create a pull request and we can discuss your decision.